Fasgarinejad/main/README.md

             <img src="image2.png" alt="Second Image" style="max-width: 100%; height: auto; margin-top: 20px;">
         </div>
         <div class="column right-column">
             <p>Hi! 👋 I'm Fatemeh ("Faa-teh-meh") Asgarinejad, a fifth-year Ph.D. candidate at the Electrical and Computer Engineering department at the University of California, San Diego (joint with San Diego State University).
 I work on Hyperdimensional Computing Security and synergy of Hyperdimensional Computing and Machine Learning under the supervision of <a href="https://cseweb.ucsd.edu/~trosing/">Prof. Tajana Rosing</a> and <a href="https://aksanli.sdsu.edu/">Prof. Baris Aksanli</a>.
-You can find my candidacy presentation slides from <a href="https://drive.google.com/file/d/114Abv7Jxh7koSGvKCaKKqCUU96pKq_Qa/view?usp=sharing">here</a>.
+You can find my candidacy presentation slides from <a href="https://drive.google.com/file/d/114Abv7Jxh7koSGvKCaKKqCUU96pKq_Qa/view?usp=sharing">here</a>.<br>
+<a href="https://www.youtube.com/watch?v=6w7PSSkKEFQ">Here's</a> a sample teaching (Statistics - Hypothesis Testing)
 </p>
             <div class="violet-box">
                 I am currently on the academic job market for faculty positions with a focus on <strong>teaching</strong>.